Generic selectors

 • NP-View Virtual appliance (~2GB OVF) that works on all major hypervisor with support for the .vmdk disk format (e.g., VMWare ESXi).

 Note: Network Perception does not recommend running NP-View in a double virtualized environment (Linux VM encapsulated within a Windows VM) as the operation of connectors, notifications and external interfaces can be unpredictable.
-Additionally, running the OVF on AWS or Azure also falls into the double virtualization category and does not work.
-The user will be required to build a Linux server and install the Linux installer.

 Option 1: Using the NP-View Linux Installer